Vellamo/Roger-Skyline-1/README.md

 1. Installed VM to specifications -- I used Debian.
 Ensure VM filesize/disk space is 8GB.
 1. Check partition sizes with `cfdisk`.
     - Ensure one partition is '4.2GB'.
-Diffentiation between Gigabyte and Gibibyte in the brief left ambigious.
+Diffentiation between Gigabyte and Gibibyte in the brief left ambigous.
 Make your own decision on this matter.
 1. apt-get install required services.
     - Nginx, ufw, fail2ban, portsentry were all tools that I utilised.
 1. adduser & give them Sudo permissions.